How I see it by Harry

 I’m not sure.
 Having an adopted sister is just one of those things – it’s all I know, so I can’t say if it’s different.

 Thank you for a great interview Harry!
-If you would like to read the blog by Harry’s mum Sara*, click here or if you’d like to know more about adopting a child with a child already in the home, please book onto an Information session or a Meet The Adopters session.
+If you would like to read the blog by Harry’s mum Sara*, click here or if you’d like to know more about adopting a child, please book onto an Information session or a Meet The Adopters session.